arcolife/perf-script-postprocessor/README.md

 - raw_perf -- plain text output when `perf script` is run on folder containing perf.data
 - perf_data.csv -- generated in the process of generating results

+NOTE: The stats at the end of run, will be stored in `delta_output.log` in folder where you've generate the output.

 #### EXPLANATION

 `perf_scirpt_processor` calls a python script `delta_processor` with options set to default as follows: